Drink Up the Profits from the Beverage Sector

-For growth, value, and income investors, the beverage sector is bubbling over with appealing stocks ranging from prominent blue chips such as Coca-Cola (NYSE: KO) and Diageo (NYSE: DEO) to promising small caps such as Cott (NYSE: COT) and High Performance Beverages.
+For growth, value, and income investors, the beverage sector is swimming with appealing stocks ranging from prominent blue chips such as Coca-Cola (NYSE: KO) and Diageo (NYSE: DEO) to promising small caps such as Cott Corporation (NYSE: COT) and High Performance Beverages Company (OTC: TBEV).

-At present, the average dividend yield for a member of the S&P's 500 Index is under 2 percent.
-Dr. Pepper Snapple Group has a dividend yield of over 3 percent.
+At present, the average dividend yield for a member of the Standard & Poor's 500 Index is under 2 percent.
+Dr Pepper Snapple Group has a dividend yield of over 3 percent.
 For Coca-Cola, it is 2.87 percent.
 Diageo has a dividend yield of 2.86 percent.
 It is 2.76 percent for Dr. Pepper Snapple Group.

 For growth investors, High Performance Beverages Company is in the booming sports and energy drink.
 It is affiliated with Throwdown, which brings tremendous synergies in marketing and branding for the products.
-That, combined with the celebrity endorsements, brings great growth potential for High Performance Beverages.
+That combined with the celebrity endorsements brings great growth potential for High Performance Beverages Company.

-As detailed in previous articles on Benzinga, stocks such as Coca-Cola and Diageo have roles in every portfolio due to each company's global presence, reliable returns, and increasing dividend payments.
-For growth and value in the beverage sector, investors should look to small caps like High Performance Beverages and Cott.
+As detailed in previous articles on this site, stocks such as Coca-Cola and Diageo have roles in every portfolio due to the reliable returns and increasing dividend payments.
+For growth and value in the beverage sector, investors should look to small caps like High Performance Beverages and Cott Corporation.
 There is a stock for all investing styles to toast in the beverage sector.

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.